Trump to announce decision on Iran nuclear deal on Tuesday

 Last week at an event in Dallas, Trump mocked Kerry over a bicycle accident he had three years ago.

-Associated Press writer Matthew Lee contributed to this report from Washington.
+Associated Press writers Matthew Lee and Josh Lederman contributed to this report from Washington.